PyPNMApps/PyPNM-CMTS/docs/index.md

 # PyPNM-CMTS documentation hub

 Use this page to get to the right guide for installs, operations, API references, and examples.
+PyPNM-CMTS is designed to service a single CMTS instance; scale horizontally using Docker or Kubernetes.

 ## New to PyPNM-CMTS? (start here)